 So beware of advice to put them in or onto your body to aid your good health!

-Why Do Essential Oils Cost So Much For So Little?
+Why Do Essential Oils Cost So Much?

 Essential oils come in small bottles and cost a lot of money because of the massive production costs involved.
 Believe me, it takes a lot of time, effort, and plant material to make an essential oil!